 In Year 7 the aim of the MFL department is to introduce and instil a love for languages into children.

-In MFL, students work to develop the four main skills which constitute a language: listening, reading, writing, and speaking.
+Students in MFL learn through the main four skills that constitute a language: listening, reading, writing, and speaking.

 These skills are developed working with authentic language materials.
 Speaking and writing are used to encourage real life communication in the form of conversation, letters, e-mails, text messages and accounts.